bdwilson/security-guidance/SecurityChecklist.md

 ## Important Online Accounts to Claim
-Below are a few common accounts which individuals should *pre-claim* so that they can maintain their identity with the providers.
+Below are a few common accounts which individuals should *pre-claim* so that you can maintain your identity with these providers.

 | **Account** |  **Purpose** | **Why this is important** | **Actions to take**|
 | ---- | ---- | ---- | ---- |